- U.S. Department of State Travel Advisories

 Special Travel Issues

-Other complicated situations – We recommend you consult an immigration attorney for any status issues or complexities prior to departing or attempting to re-enter the U.S.
+For complicated situations – consult an immigration attorney for any status issues or complexities prior to departing or attempting to re-enter the U.S.

 If you are considering taking a cruise ship you may need to confirm whether the cruise crosses international borders and re-enters the U.S. You may need to procure additional visas or other travel documents, or risk being detained between borders.